Limit Setting, in many ways, is what parenting is all about. We have to do it, often, many times a day.

-Try this course: I can highly recommend the short, online course offered by Hand in Hand Parenting (Palo Alto) Setting Limits and Building Co-operation.
+Try this course: I can highly recommend the short, online Course Setting Limits and Building Co-operation.
 It explains why children test limits, and how to set limits while strengthening your connection with your children.
 You’ll gain valuable new skills for building co-operation, defusing power struggles and solving problems in your family.
 Plus, you’ll learn how to deal with your own frustrations and exhaustion.
 In three hours of video and reading materials, designed to be watched in bite-sized pieces at your own pace, you’ll be introduced to a step by step process for making limit setting a positive experience.

-Cost: For about $AU50 ($US39), it’s a real bargain.
+Cost: For $US55 it’s a real bargain.
 Combine it with a Parenting Consultation with Madeleine to make a connection plan that will help you find more good times in your family life.
 Learn more and register

 Would you like to talk to someone in-person?